 TEG Postgraduate Training Fellowship in Medical Statistics for African Scientists

-Two fellowships, funded by the UK Medical Research Council (MRC) and GSK respectively, provide support for two years training in medical statistics.
+Three fellowships are available, funded by the UK Medical Research Council (MRC), GSK and LSHTM, respectively, to provide support for two years training in medical statistics.
 For the first year the successful applicants will study for the MSc degree in Medical Statistics at the London School of Hygiene & Tropical Medicine (LSHTM).
 This will be followed by a one-year professional attachment at one of the African centres associated with the research programme of the MRC Tropical Epidemiology Group (TEG) at LSHTM.
 During the professional attachment, training Fellows will develop their statistical and research skills by working on studies with guidance from TEG scientists.

 To be eligible, candidates must:

 (i) be resident in and a national of a country in sub-Saharan Africa

 (ii) be in possession of an excellent degree with a background in mathematics, statistics or a related subject

 (iii) have at least 1 year of work experience in medical statistics or epidemiology